skryukov/rails_vite/README.md

 **Production:** `vite build` outputs fingerprinted assets to `public/vite/` with a standard Vite manifest.
 The Rails helper reads the manifest and emits the correct tags.

 No Rack proxy.
 No `config/vite.json`.
-No version-locked packages.
+No extra binstubs.

 ## Quick Start